gavinhogan/grails-metrics/README.md

 Grails Metrics Plugin
 =======
-Grails plugin to provide JVM metrics for grails projects via the yammer-metrics project.
+Grails plugin to provide JVM metrics for grails applications via the yammer-metrics project.
 The primary objective of the plugin is to remove boiler plate code when adding metrics to your project.

 Annotations